 Employer Eligibility

-Any organization registered as a non-profit or charity in NL, NS or PEI can apply to become a host employer if they have a position to offer.
+Any organization registered as a non-profit or charity in NL, NS, NU or PEI can apply to become an employer if they have a position to offer.
 For-profit organizations and businesses are not eligible to apply.
 Non-profits can apply whether they have a youth they’d like to hire or not – we can help with trying to find and match a youth who has applied through our online application process.
-Organizations can apply to host more than one NEET youth participant at a time, and can apply during as many of the four cohorts as they like.
+Organizations can apply to employ more than one NEET youth participant at a time, and can apply during as many of the four cohorts as they like.

 Youth Eligibility